Why Do Windows Laptops Have Stickers?

 Now that we’ve explored these stickers, their meaning, and why they’re included on Windows laptops, it’s time to answer some essential questions.

-First and foremost: do these stickers affect a laptop’s cooling system?
+First and foremost, do these stickers affect a laptop’s cooling system?
 Can they cause Windows laptops to overheat?

 Stickers don’t cause Windows laptops to overheat.
 This is because they don’t generate heat or block any vents.
-They also don’t conduct heat very well since they are typically made from vinyl and other similar insulating materials.
+They also don’t conduct heat well since they are typically made from vinyl and similar insulating materials.

 A sticker can cause a laptop to overheat if it obstructs the computer’s cooling system—particularly the fans, heat sinks, or ventilation holes.

-Therefore, you must ensure that all the stickers on your laptop are placed in optimal positions away from cooling systems, so they don’t interfere with ventilation.
+Therefore, you must ensure that all the stickers on your laptop are placed in optimal positions away from cooling systems so they don’t interfere with ventilation.

 Do Stickers Damage Windows Laptops?